Estate agents - House left dirty

 Your final option

-If the estate agent is a member of the National Association of Estate Agents (NAEA), it is bound by the NAEA's codes of practice.
-After receiving a decision from the ombudsman, you can refer the agent to the NAEA, who will investigate the agent's professional conduct and could impose a fine.
-However, the NAEA cannot make any financial awards to consumers.
-If the agent is a member, resolver will give you this option automatically.
+If the estate agent is a member of Propertymark, it is bound by the their codes of practice.
+After receiving a decision from the ombudsman, you can refer the agent to Propertymark, who will investigate the agent's professional conduct and could impose a fine.
+However, Propertymark cannot make any financial awards to consumers.
+If the agent is a member, Resolver will give you this option automatically.

-You may need to fill in a copy of the NAEA consumer complaint form and send them a copy of your resolver case file.
+You may need to fill in a copy of Propertymark's consumer complaint form and send them a copy of your resolver case file.
 You should also include a copy of the ombudsman's findings and copies of supporting documents.

 If you need additional advice